 6. Is there any "dead weight" that can be removed from the page?

 If you have an excessive amount of hidden blocks that you don't plan to display to guests, delete these from the page and keep a clean block structure.

 7. Do you have a large number of discount codes?
 (Ticketed pages)

 Take a look at your Tickets tab to check out the number of discount codes you have added into the system.
 If you have a long list of codes, consider removing any that aren't needed for your event.

-If you've crossed every item off the list and would like our team to inspect further, feel free to submit a request.
+If you've crossed every item off the list and would like our team to inspect further, feel free to submit a case.
 We'll be happy to take a quick look :)